-These plants can grow up to 10 feet inside the house, and the most this growth happens during spring and summer.
-If you think the plant isn’t growing well, consider providing it the best fiddle-leaf fig fertilizer.
+These plants can grow up to 10 feet inside the house, and most of this growth happens during spring and summer.
+If you think the plant isn’t growing well, consider providing it with the best fiddle-leaf fig fertilizer.

 - Brown spots on leaves